schwallergroup/saturn/experimental_reproduction/README.md

 **Part 3: Benchmarking Saturn**

 **NOTE**: This is the only experiment where the oracle budget is 3,000 instead of 1,000.
-This is for comparison to previous works, so we follow exactly the experimental protocol of GEAM.
+This is for comparison to previous works, so we follow exactly the experimental protocol of GEAM: https://openreview.net/forum?id=sLGliHckR8.

 **NOTE**: The following step may be required to enable QuickVina 2 execution.
 On terminal, change directory to `saturn/oracles/docking/docking_grids` and execute `chmod u+x qvina02`.
 This experiment also uses the ZINC 250k pre-trained prior (following the protocol from GEAM) instead of ChEMBL 33 for Part 1 and Part 2 experiments.